Our commitment to privacy

 Workers and suppliers

-If you are a worker, the information IAL collects will usually include your name, age, gender, your physical address, postal address, telephone and fax numbers and email address.
-We may also collect information about your work history, and previous employment or engagements that are relevant to your work for IAL.
+If you are a worker, the information the Centre for Invasive Species Solutions collects will usually include your name, age, gender, your physical address, postal address, telephone and fax numbers and email address.
+We may also collect information about your work history, and previous employment or engagements that are relevant to your work for the Centre for Invasive Species Solutions.

 If you are one of our suppliers or provide services to us, we may also collect other information about you that is necessary to engage the provider or administer the provider contract, such as the products and services that you provide, quotes that you provide and direct credit or other banking details.
 We may from time to time need to check professional or trade references, which we will only do with consent.